FurTrader/uno-SPIDER-SHIELD-/README.md

 ### This is a breakout shield for the Arduino Uno.

+The V1 bare boards are available for $5 while they last: https://overkillsolar.com/product/spider-shield-v1/ If this is popular we will make some V1.1 boards for sale.

 This project is open-source under the usual MIT or GPL3 license.
 You may use it for any purpose.

 Every I/O pin is broken out into a .200" and .100" footprint which works with any shape of pluggable (or normal) screw connectors, or pin headers.